inspire-group/PatchCleanser/misc/reproducibility.md

 #### Table 2 (and Figure 2): our main evaluation results

-The following scripts allow us to obtain results for our main evaluation in Table 2 (Figure 2 plot a subset of Table 2).
+The following scripts allow us to obtain results for our main evaluation in Table 2 and Figure 2.

 ```shell
 #### imagenette